 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Synonym: premature ovarian failure

-- POI is more common than expected; at least 1% of women under the age of 40 are affected.
+- At least 1% of women under the age of 40 are affected.

 - The term premature ovarian insufficiency encompasses both spontaneous POI and POI which occurs as a result of iatrogenic interventions.

 - 0.1% of women aged under 30 and 0.01% of women aged under 20 are affected.

 - POI does not always develop by the same mechanism as the normal menopause, which is a result of follicle depletion.